 For the most part, ETF managers are able to manage the secondary market transactions in a manner that minimizes the chances of an in-fund capital gains event.
-It is rare for an index-based ETF to pay out a capital gain; when it does occur it is usually due to some special unforeseen circumstance.
+It's rare for an index-based ETF to pay out a capital gain; when it does occur it's usually due to some special unforeseen circumstance.

 Of course, investors who realize a capital gain after selling an ETF are subject to the capital gains tax.
-Currently, the long-term capital gains tax is 15%, but it is slated to rise to 20% in 2012.
+Currently, the tax rates on long-term capital gains are 0%, 15%, and 20%.
+These percentages are based upon your taxable income and—depending on your modified adjusted gross income (AGI)—you might have to pay an additional 3.8%.
 The important point is that the investor incurs the tax after the ETF is sold.

 Certain international ETFs, particularly emerging market ETFs, have the potential to be less tax efficient than domestic and developed market ETFs.
 Unlike most other ETFs, many emerging markets are restricted from performing in-kind deliveries of securities.
-Therefore, an emerging-market ETF may have to sell securities to raise cash for redemptions instead of delivering stock –which would cause a taxable event and subject investors to capital gains.
+Therefore, an emerging-market ETF might have to sell securities to raise cash for redemptions instead of delivering stock.
+This sale would cause a taxable event and subject investors to capital gains.

 Leveraged/inverse ETFs have proven to be relatively tax-inefficient vehicles.
-Many of the funds have had significant capital gain distributions - on both the long and the short funds.
-These funds generally use derivatives - such as swaps and futures - to gain exposure to the index.
-Derivatives cannot be delivered in kind and must be bought or sold.
-Gains from these derivatives generally receive 60/40 treatment by the Internal Revenue Service (IRS), which means that 60% are considered long-term gains and 40% are considered short-term gains regardless of the contract's holding period.
-Historically, flows in these products have been volatile, and the daily repositioning of the portfolio in order to achieve daily index tracking triggers significant potential tax consequences for these funds.
+Many of the funds have had significant capital gain distributions on both the long and the short funds.
+These funds generally use derivatives—such as swaps and futures—to gain exposure to the index.
+Derivatives cannot be delivered in kind: They must be bought or sold.
+Gains from these derivatives generally receive 60/40 treatment by the IRS, which means that 60% are considered long-term gains and 40% are considered short-term gains regardless of the contract's holding period.
+Historically, flows in these products have been volatile, and the daily repositioning of the portfolio to achieve daily index tracking triggers significant potential tax consequences for these funds.

-Commodity ETPs have a similar tax treatment to leverage/inverse ETFs due to the use of derivatives and the 60/40 tax treatment.
-However, commodity ETPs do not have the daily index tracking requirement, use leverage/short strategies, and have less volatile cash flows simply due to the nature of the funds.
+Commodity ETPs have a similar tax treatment to leverage/inverse ETFs because of the use of derivatives and the 60/40 tax treatment.
+However, commodity ETPs do not have the daily index tracking requirement or use leverage/short strategies, and they have less volatile cash flows simply due to the nature of the funds.

-The most tax efficient ETF structure are Exchange Traded Notes.
+The most tax efficient ETF structure are exchange traded notes.
 ETNs are debt securities guaranteed by an issuing bank and linked to an index.
 Because ETNs do not hold any securities, there are no dividend or interest rate payments paid to investors while the investor owns the ETN.
 ETN shares reflect the total return of the underlying index; the value of the dividends is incorporated into the index's return, but are not issued regularly to the investor.
-Thus, unlike with many mutual funds and ETFs which regularly distribute dividends, ETN investors are not subject to short-term capital gains taxes.
-Like conventional ETFs, however, when the investor sells the ETN, the investor is subject to a long-term capital gains tax.
+Thus, unlike with many mutual funds and ETFs that regularly distribute dividends, ETN investors are not subject to short-term capital gains taxes.
+But like conventional ETFs, when the investor sells the ETN, they are subject to a long-term capital gains tax.